 Geneva Science-Policy Interface

-As part of its activities on the interplay between science, policy, and implementation actors, the GSPI also tackles digital issues.
-With data being a centrepiece of evidence-based policies, several of the GSPI’s activities touch on digitalisation and the use of digital tools in domains such as health, development, and the environment.
+As part of its activities at the interplay between science, policy, and implementation actors, the GSPI tackles a range of digital issues.
+With data being a centrepiece of evidence-based policies, many of the GSPI’s activities touch on digitalisation and the use of digital tools in domains such as health, migration, development, and the environment.

 Digital policy issues

-Policy discussions on new technologies, namely, the use of drones as part of humanitarian action, were also organised by the GSPI in previous years.
-The conversation centred around the practical use of drones to deliver humanitarian aid and what can be done by stakeholders such as policymakers, the private sector, and NGOs to maximise the opportunities and reduce the risks of such technologies.
+In 2018, the GSPI organised policy discussions on the use of drones as part of humanitarian action.
+The conversation centred on the practical use of drones to deliver humanitarian aid and what can be done by stakeholders such as policymakers, the private sector, and non-governmental organisations (NGOs) to maximise the opportunities and reduce the risks of such technologies.

-On the subject of data governance, the GSPI organised with a number of other partners a discussion at the 2019 WSIS Forum on aerial data produced by drones and satellites in the context of aid and development.
+With a number of other partners, the GSPI co-organised a discussion at the 2019 WSIS Forum on aerial data produced by drones and satellites in the context of aid and development.
 The session explored the interplay between international organisations, NGOs, and scientists and how they can work together to help monitor refugee settlements, provide emergency response in case of natural disasters, and scale agriculture programmes.